Common Tenure – a Guide for Clergy

 To support clergy in their ministry, the Diocese has created a Clergy Handbook which falls into two parts:

-The Clergy Terms and Conditions of Service: Sept 2020 amplify the details set out in the Statements of Particulars which each Diocese must give to clergy under the Ecclesiastical Offices (Terms of Service) Regulations 2009.
+Clergy Terms and Conditions of Service Handbook Jan 2022 amplify the details set out in the Statements of Particulars which each Diocese must give to clergy under the Ecclesiastical Offices (Terms of Service) Regulations 2009.
 They form part of the legal framework within which clergy work under Common Tenure.

 The Bishop’s Guidelines: June 2020 for the Ordained Ministry distil good practice and set out a supportive framework for ministry to help clergy understand better the obligations and responsibilities they each have as office holders.
 Some of their content is contained in Canon Law, Measures and Acts of Parliament.
 They are addressed principally to clergy, but they will be useful to Readers and Licensed Lay Workers as well.